freds0/audio2tv/README.md

-# Audio2TV - A MTV substitute
+# Music2TV - A MTV substitute

 An MTV Substitute

 ![MTV-Logo](imgs/mtv.jpg)

+To use it, it is necessary to create a [MOISES API](https://moises.ai/) and also an [OpenAI API](https://openai.com/blog/openai-api/).

 # Install